jasonify/180-Projects/README.md

 I need to keep in mind that I need to make mistakes and that some projects will be really really bad.

+* Should be done within the spirit of "from start to finish" in one day.
+So mostly original from day to day (can reuse some assets though, libs, characters, etc).
+Can be inspired by old ideas / sketches / work.
+* Should be fully focused, and limit the "tuorial watching" to more actual doing an experimenting by trial and error.
+* Great artists steal.